Blackout (Grant novel): Background

 Shortly before the 22 May release of Blackout (2012), McGuire released Fed, an alternate ending to the first Newsflesh novel, Feed (2010).
 The alternate ending was initially made available on Facebook on 17 May, then released online by Orbit on 23 May.

 Reception

-Blackout was nominated for the 2013 Hugo Award for Best Novel.
-The novel was beaten by John Scalzi's Redshirts (2012).
+Deadline was nominated for the 2012 Romantic Times Reviewers’ Choice for Science Fiction Novel, as well as the 2013 Hugo Award for Best Novel, though it lost to John Scalzi's Redshirts (2012).